qihangwu/HIP/tasks/cleaning #2.md

    ​	(e.2) Needle test (needlescore).
 We calculate how many needles each worker can deal with in a second.
 If the quality is G, then we divide 2.5 by the total amount of time.
 If the quality is O, then we divide 1.5 by time.
 If the quality if B, we divide 0.5 by time.
 Normalize this variable at last.

 2. I'm not sure if you can do this easily in R, so maybe you can google first how to do principal component analysis (PCA) in R. Basically, we have 6 measures of workers' types: higheduc, firstjob, memory, cognitive, cardscore, needlescore.
 PCA can generate a normalized score to capture "common" factors amongst these 6 variables.
 This can be a good holistic measure of worker's type.

+   David's comment 6/19/2021: I didn't see the variable "firstjob" in the MFA analysis file.
+Happy to learn more different ways to do the factor analysis!